dayanacavalcante/Obesity-Estimate/README.md

 ```
 The model is: NObeyesdad = -2.8961 + 0.069409X
 ```

+There is a positive correlation between the predictive variable "Weight" and the predicted variable "NObeyesdad":
 ![](/Graphics/LinearRegression.png)

 The quality of the model was assessed using the "R²" and the "p-value":